Microsoft Power BI vs Google Data Studio vs Trevor.io

 Is Google Data Studio a BI tool?

 Yes, Google Data Studio is a tool that offers data analytics for business intelligence.
-However, it’s more focused on data visualizations than business intelligence per se, and it lacks the customization and ad-hoc querying features some companies may want from a BI tool.
+However, it’s more focused on data visualizations than a business intelligence tool per se, and it lacks the customization and ad-hoc querying features many companies want from a BI tool.